 1. MPP PhD Representatives

 We are the representatives of the International Max Planck Research School (IMPRS) PhD students.
-Each of us represents one department of the Max Planck Institute for Physics (MPP).
+Each of us represents a different research department.
 Below you can find important information on the groups we represent and how to contact us.

 Representatives Committee Spokesperson